Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS student guide - Lift and shift.md

 within the next 24 months.
 Ellen's team is stretched and she is keen to minimize any on-going maintenance.

-It is a two-tier applicaiton architecture, with the web tier running on Windows Server 2012 with Microsoft Internet Information Services (IIS) and ASP.NET with the .NET Framework 4.5.
+It is a two-tier application architecture, with the web tier running on Windows Server 2012 with Microsoft Internet Information Services (IIS) and ASP.NET with the .NET Framework 4.5.
 This is implemented on two Dell PowerEdge servers, with two 4-core Intel Xeon CPUs (Sandy Bridge) and 4GB memory.
 Both the OS and application